 This configuration is now supported in RapidMiner, as long as your Identity Provider supports it.

 Some companies use Microsoft or Google accounts for their employees to access internal applications.
-Why not use them for RapidMiner?
+Why not using them for RapidMiner?
 Well, now it’s possible, along with many others like BitBucket, Auth0, AWS or even Facebook or Dropbox.

 Of course, we’ll still support simple LDAP, both via SAML or through our standard connection.